cbear1988uk/quiz/quiz.md

     like the other two classes.

 3. What can we use to implement polymorphism in Java?
-    Using Interfaces and Abstract classes.
+    Using Interfaces, Abstract classes and Inheritance.

 4. How many 'forms' can an object take when using polymorphism?
     As many as you give it.